Touring the Seas Pavilion at Epcot (A Resorts Gal Guide)

 While the Nemo ride is somewhat dated, it’s a fun attraction for its target audience, children.
 They tend to love it.
 Most adults will likely find riding in a clamshell through a cool, dark corridor relaxing.

 The Seas with Nemo and Friends is an Omnimover, where you’ll step on a moving walkway to enter the shell and exit.
-Throughout the ride, various scenes are projected on screens featuring Nemo, Marlin, Dory, Bruce, and Crush.
+Throughout the ride, scenes are projected on screens featuring Nemo, Marlin, Dory, Bruce, and Crush.

 Toward the end, those characters are projected onto the aquarium.
 It feels like you’re at the bottom of the ocean floor.